jmcnamara/XlsxWriter/dev/docs/source/working_with_outlines.rst

 The minus sign changes to a plus sign to indicate that the data in the outline is hidden.
-This shows the usefulness of outlines: with 2 mouse clicks we have reduced the amount of visual data down to 2 sub-totals and a master total.
+This shows the usefulness of outlines: with 2 mouse clicks we have reduced the amount of visual data down to 2 sub-totals and the overall total.

 Finally, clicking on the minus sign on the level 1 outline will collapse the remaining rows as follows: